Vygur/Bulwark-Staking-Install/README.md

 This script will try to create a safe environment for remote staking by hardening the remote server you stake on.
 It will also help you with choosing a good user password.
 In total, you will set up two different passwords:

 1. An account password for the user you log in with
-2. A wallet password for your Bulwark staking wallet
+2. A wallet password for your Vulcano staking wallet

 Please make sure that both follow [common guidelines](https://en.wikipedia.org/wiki/Password_strength#Common_guidelines) for secure passwords. **A staking server holds the actual coins you stake, and if it gets compromised, your funds can be stolen.**